-Damage to the tendons and ligaments in a horse’s limbs is easily sustained by a single misstep, but the road to recovery can be long.
-One major issue with soft tissue injuries is the formation of scar tissue, which is weaker and more prone to breakage than normal tissue.
-Laser therapy has been shown to boost the production of collagen, a major component of soft tissues that make up tendons and ligaments.
-Additional, collagen alignment is improved by laser therapy treatments, leading to stronger tendons, and lowering development of scar tissue and chances for re-injury.
+A single misstep easily sustains damage to the tendons and ligaments in a horse’s limbs, but the road to recovery can be long.
+One major issue with soft tissue injuries is scar tissue formation, which is weaker and more prone to breakage than normal tissue.
+Laser therapy has been shown to boost collagen production, a major component of soft tissues that make up tendons and ligaments.
+Additionally, collagen alignment is improved by laser therapy treatments, leading to stronger tendons and lowering development of scar tissue and chances for re-injury.

 Laminitis is a serious condition caused by inflammation of the laminae in the feet that can lead to instability and rotation of the pedal bone.
 This painful condition can become chronic, as once an animal has had one bout of laminitis, they’re more prone to have more in the future.
-Laser therapy helps reduce the inflammation through vasodilation, or widening of the blood vessels, which allows inflammatory mediators into the injured area more quickly to resolve the issue.
+Laser therapy helps reduce the inflammation through vasodilation or widening the blood vessels, allowing inflammatory mediators into the injured area more quickly to resolve the issue.

-Laminitis can be caused by overfeeding, but it’s also a potential sign of other serious issues that require immediate medical attention, such as retained placenta or septicaemic conditions.
+Laminitis can be caused by overfeeding, but it’s also a potential sign of serious issues requiring immediate medical attention, such as retained placenta or septicaemic conditions.
 If you suspect this may be the case, resolve these immediately with a veterinarian or appropriate specialist.

 Inflammation Around Fractures

 Sometimes, before a major injury like a fracture can be fully assessed or treated, inflammation has to subside.
-Inflammation is also painful, especially for a large animal like a horse where laying down and getting up aren’t easy.
+Inflammation is also painful, especially for a large animal like a horse, where lying down and getting up aren’t easy.
 Laser therapy can be used over areas of fracture to resolve inflammation faster and get treatment off on the right hoof.

-Inflammation is painful, but it is a natural response to damage, either by trauma or infection.
+Inflammation is painful, but it is a natural response to damage by trauma or infection.
 But long-lasting inflammation can cause damage on its own.
 Osteoarthritis in horses affects their mobility, range of motion, and comfort, just as it does in humans.
-Laser therapy is an option to help reduce the pain and inflammation caused by osteoarthritis in humans and animals alike, improving range of motion and quality of life.
+Laser therapy can help reduce the pain and inflammation caused by osteoarthritis in humans and animals alike, improving the range of motion and quality of life.

 External Wound Healing

-Since laser therapy boosts collagen production, it’s helpful in accelerating external wound healing.
+Since laser therapy boosts collagen production, it helps accelerate external wound healing.
 From nicks and scrapes to larger wounds and surgical incisions, laser therapy helps resolve wounds faster and produce less scar tissue.

-Laser therapy is beneficial for the reduction of pain and inflammation because it promotes a body’s natural healing processes instead of masking symptoms like anti-inflammatory medications.
-Additionally, laser therapy has no side effects or conflicts with other types of treatment, making it easy to fit into a complex treatment plan that’s common with equine athletes.
+Laser therapy reduces pain and inflammation by promoting a body’s natural healing processes instead of masking symptoms like anti-inflammatory medications.
+Laser therapy has no side effects or conflicts with other types of treatment, making it easy to fit into a complex treatment plan that’s common with equine athletes.

-Perhaps most importantly for our animal patients, laser therapy is a painless treatment.
+Perhaps most importantly for our animal patients, laser therapy is painless.
 Lasers used in this type of therapy don’t produce a thermal response, and with proper training and safety equipment, there is a very low risk of burns or other injury from treatment.
 While other aspects of veterinary care call for pokes and prods that animals aren’t thrilled with, laser therapy won’t cause discomfort.
-In fact, animals can start to feel relief immediately or shortly after treatment, and some begin to associate the relief with the treatment.
+Animals can start to feel relief immediately or shortly after treatment, and some begin to associate the relief with the treatment.